alqadasibelal/CaseStudy/README.md

 product/service/ item name, the price of the item, quantity, and lastly if the product has a discount.
 Customers will press add to cart to enter more items and their details to the system.
-Lastly, to calculate the total amount of the products to be paid, customers will press on Total button.
+Lastly, It calculate the total amount of the products to be paid, customers will press on Total button.